Program Coordinator, Los Angeles, CA

-Home > Program Coordinator, Cambridge, MA
+Home > Program Coordinator, Los Angeles, CA

-The Program Coordinator is responsible for the planning and the daily operation, including relationships, record keeping and scheduling, of this program at the designated school.
-Depending on the needs of the school, coordination of the Read Aloud Mentoring Program may be conducted in-person, virtually, or a combination thereof.
+Read to a Child’s Read Aloud Mentoring Program (RAMP) pairs a volunteer mentor with an elementary school student for a rewarding weekly read aloud experience either during the child’s lunch or other non-instructional time.
+The Program Coordinator is responsible for the daily operation, including relationships, record keeping and scheduling, of this program at a designated school or alternate program site.
+Depending on the needs of the school, coordination of the RAMP may be conducted in-person, virtually, or a combination thereof.
 The Program Coordinator is responsible for ensuring that volunteer mentors, students, and school staff have a positive and meaningful experience.

-• Communicate regularly with Program Manager
+• Communicate regularly with supervisor

 • Notify students, teachers and potentially parents/guardians of volunteer mentor cancellations or schedule changes